0xbe1/compound-fork-subgraph/README.md

 Useful queries to run against a Compound fork subgraph.

-### bastionprotocol/moonwell/etc
+### bastion-protocol/moonwell/etc

 Protocol-specific subgraph definition, abis and implementations.

 **Notice**: Some forks have different abis from Compound.
 For example, Moonwell:

 1. renames cToken to mToken
-1. rename supplyRatePerBlock to supplyRatePerTimestamp
+1. rename supplyRatePerBlock to supplyRatePerTimestamp because it accrues interest every second, not block
 1. add supplyRewardSpeeds and borrowRewardSpeeds

 Therefore we need to use Moonwell-specific abis, see moonwell/subgraph.yaml (note the dots!):